jkenzer/reddit-lwc/README.md

-# reddit-lwc
+# Reddit Client using the Lightning Web Components Open Source

-Using lighting base components with LWC OSS to create a reddit client.
-Based on the wire adapter found here: https://github.com/surajp/lwc-oss-wire
+Using [lighting base components](https://www.npmjs.com/package/lightning-base-components) with [LWC OSS](https://lwc.dev/) to create a reddit client.
+This is just to stay familiar with and see what can be done with LWC OSS.

+Using a custom wire adapter based on [subrajp's repo](https://github.com/surajp/lwc-oss-wire)

+## Todo

+-   [ ] Add pagination

 ## How to start?

+Clone

 Start simple by running `yarn watch` (or `npm run watch`, if you set up the project with `npm`).
 This will start the project with a local development server.